Jyotie/phone_directory_app/README.md

 Please note, these are very important commands to run this app successfully as it downloads all npm modules required to run the code

-4> Download this repository and Extract the zip file to your folder and overwrite private and src folder and other files in downloaded zip
+4> Download this repository and Extract the zip file to your folder and overwrite private and src folder and other files in downloaded zip(like package.json, package-lock.json and git files)

 5> Go to Command Prompt